Modern Slavery Act 2015

 Modern slavery is a crime and a violation of fundamental human rights.
 It can take various forms such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

-This statement is made pursuant to section 54(1) MSA and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2017.
+This statement is made pursuant to section 54(1) MSA and constitutes our slavery and human trafficking statement for this financial year.

 We are a leading global manufacturer of EDM machinesin the manufacturing sector.
 We are a part of the Sodick (Group), and our ultimate parent company is Sodick Co., Ltd which has its head office in Japan.
 The Group has over 3,000 employees worldwide and operates in 5 regions, namely Japan, China, Asia, America and Europe.